 William Dean needed money, though not inordinately so.
 He and his wife had moved from their large house to a smaller bungalow on their property.
 They rented the large house to Laurence Colfelt and his family.

-Colfelt was a New Yorker who lived on a trust fund.
+Colfelt, a New Yorker, lived on a trust fund.
 It wasn’t unusual for people from elsewhere to come to Jaffrey, but it was unusual for them to spend the winter.
 Colfelt’s lack of any work and lack of local ties made people suspicious of him.

 Rumors circulated that he was German, or at least had German sympathies.
 Might he be a leader of the spies flashing signals to one another in the New Hampshire mountains?
 Might he, or other spies, have killed Dean because he had caught on to the spying operations in the hills?

 William Dean was not pleased that Colfelt was not farming the property he rented, and he asked the family to move on.
 Shortly before the murder the Colfelts moved to Greenville, but the town was awash in rumors that Colfelt was angry with Dean.